123Phil/more_codeEval/README.md

 # more_codeEval
-I started doing CodeEval challenges again... gotta get back in the top 100
+I started doing CodeEval challenges again...
+~~gotta get back in the top 100~~ I'm in the top 50!

 Most of these are in Python 2.
 CodeEval has improved their Python 2 interpreter, so it does not consume a lot